Mataram Utama Manggala F.C.

 Mataram Utama Manggala Football Club (previously known as Mataram Utama Football Club) is an Indonesian football team based in Yogyakarta, Special Region of Yogyakarta.
-They currently compete in Liga 3.
+They currently compete in Liga 4.

 History

 Mataram Utama was established by PT Mataram Utama Perkasa on 27 June 2021, Mataram Utama FC was officially introduced as a new member of the Football Association of Indonesia in Yogyakarta, Manggala SIWO Mataram Utama, appointed Erwan Hendarwanto as head coach, This club is managed by a sports journalist in Special Region of Yogyakarta.
 Some of the players work as journalists such as FX Harminanto, former student national team and captain of PSIM Yogyakarta.
 Mataram Utama will appear in the competition which will take place in Yogyakarta and participate in Liga 3.
 The mission is to provide coaching for young and early age players through the Mataram Utama Football Academy.
-The emergence of Mataram Utama FC is also a sign of the development of soccer in Special Region of Yogyakarta which has attracted the attention of many parties.
+The emergence of Mataram Utama FC is also a sign of the development of football in Special Region of Yogyakarta which has attracted the attention of many parties.

 On 15 November 2021, Mataram Utama FC made league match debut in a 3–2 win against Persig Gunungkidul at the Dwi Windu Stadium, in the next match, Mataram Utama FC will face a team with a big name, Persiba Bantul.
 Five days later, in that match, they had their second match in a 0–0 draw against Persiba Bantul.
 On 22 December 2021, 2021 Liga 3 Special Region of Yogyakarta has been held and Mataram Utama FC has become the champion to represent the province at the national level after they won 3–1 over Sleman United in the final at the Tridadi Stadium.